Merck Group: Post-war

 In the early 1980s Merck Group built a visitor center at its Darmstadt headquarters that featured a pyramid.
+The pyramid was demolished in 2014.

 Merck was legally named E. Merck oHG until 1995.
 In 1995 it was listed on the Frankfurt Stock Exchange and became a KGaA, legally named Merck KGaA.

 2000 to 2009

 On 13 March 2006, Merck announced a takeover bid for Schering AG, the world's largest producer of oral contraceptives.
 On 23 March 2006, Bayer AG made a supported offer for Schering and Merck decided to drop out of the bidding for the company.
 Schering is not to be confused with Schering-Plough which was once part of Schering AG but was acquired by Merck & Co. in 2009.
 In September 2006 the company announced a takeover bid of $13.2 billion for Serono SA, Switzerland's largest biotech firm.
 The deal included a buy-out of the Bertarelli family's 64.5% stake in Serono to be followed by a public tender offer for the remaining shares starting in November 2006.
 The combined company has an R&D budget of approximately $1.1 billion and sales of approximately $4.6 billion.
 Its approximately $2 billion in sales of biologics would make it seventh among pharmaceutical/biotech companies.
 The new entity, Merck Serono, began operations in 2007.

 Merck KGaA established its philanthropic foundation in 2008 called Merck Foundation.
 Rasha Kelej currently serves as its CEO.